etn-ccis/blui-react-native-workflows/login-workflow/README.md

 -   Configure route guards / protected routes to ensure users only have access to specific routes when appropriate
 -   Define actions files to integrate the workflow screens with your back-end API

-> If you are starting a brand new project, the easiest way to get started with the React Auth Workflow is to use the [BLUI CLI](https://www.npmjs.com/package/@brightlayer-ui/cli) and select the Authentication template as your starting point.
+> If you are starting a brand new project, the easiest way to get started with the React Native Auth Workflow is to use the [BLUI CLI](https://www.npmjs.com/package/@brightlayer-ui/cli) and select the Authentication template as your starting point.
 This will create a brand new project that exactly mirrors the example project from this repository.

 ## Learn More